 Two conductor spools feed simultaneously into one double pancake winding.

 Once impregnated, the double pancake is put first at atmospheric pressure and then at overpressure, and "cured" for more than 24 hours above 100 degrees Celsius.

 Phase Three: Assembly: The resulting solid double pancake winding is transferred to the assembly area of the building where it is stacked and joined, a second vacuum impregnation is performed to harden the stacked assembly, and additional components added such as clamps, protection covers, and pipes.

-The floor in this area of the Winding Facility has been reinforced for the exceptional weight of the final assemblies.
+The floor in this area of the winding facility has been reinforced for the exceptional weight of the final assemblies.
 "Eight double pancakes are stacked to form the winding packs for PF coils 1,3,4 and 5, an respectively six and nine double pancakes for the winding packs of PF 2 and PF6.
-That puts the completed coils—winding pack plus additional components—at between 200 tons and 400 tons," says Lim.
-"These massive components will exit the Winding Facility on self-propelled transporters."
+That puts the completed coils—winding pack plus additional components—at between 200 tonnes and 400 tonnes," says Lim.
+"These massive components will exit the winding facility on self-propelled transporters."

 The size and weight of the poloidal field coils are a particular challenge for manufacturing operations, according to Lim.
 "Manufacturing tolerance targets have been defined at 3-4 mm—a particularly challenging target for components that measure up to 24 metres in diameter."